 The Lehigh County Humane Society is once again picking up South Whitehall's stray dogs and cats.

-Township commissioners this month voted unanimously to return to the Humane Society for animal control services, just one year after leaving the organization to contract with the Sanctuary at Haafsville in Upper Macungie.
+Township commissioners this month voted unanimously to return to the Humane Society for animal control services, just to contract with the Sanctuary at Haafsville in Upper Macungie.

 Manager Jon Hammer would not specify why the township would no longer use the Sanctuary, saying only that the Humane Society would best serve the township's needs.
 Before choosing not to renew its contract with the Humane Society in 2011, the township had relied on that organization for animal control services for 19 years.